Gaotrees/caffe-doc/Model-Zoo.md

 of celebrities collected from the web.
 The model has been imported to work with Caffe from the original model trained using MatConvNet library.

+If you find our models useful, please add suitable reference to our paper in your work.